openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 In this example `opset3::Multiply` operation takes `Output<Node>` and `std::shared_ptr<Node>` as inputs.
 But constructor takes both as `Output<Node>`.
 In this case `std::shared_ptr<Node>` will be automatically converted to `Output<Node>` if node has exactly one output port otherwise conversion will raise an exception.

-`2.` ngraph::Node replacement
+###2. ngraph::Node replacement

-nGraph provides two ways for node replacement: via ngraph helper function and directly via port methods.
+nGraph provides two ways for node replacement: via nGraph helper function and directly via port methods.
 We are going to review both of them.

 Let's start with nGraph helper functions.
 The most popular function is `ngraph::replace_node(old_node, new_node)`.

-Usage example:
+We will review real replacement case where Negative operation replaces with Multiply.

+![ngraph_replace_node]

 @snippet example_ngraph_utils.cpp ngraph:replace_node